 It’s a really big decision.

 There are over 30 medical schools in the UK but you can only choose four on your UCAS application.
+All medical schools teach slightly differently, but all must adhere to standards set by the General Medical Council (GMC), so that you meet minimum requirements when you graduate.

 After reading this article you will know which factors are most important for you and will have the tools to make the best choice.